East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 - South Florida's games this season have eclipsed the over/under four times in seven opportunities (57.1%).

-- South Florida is 2-1 against the spread and 2-1 overall in games when it records more than 28.4 points.
+- South Florida is 2-1 against the spread and 2-1 overall when the team puts up more than 28.4 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.